-All guests are responsible for making their own travel arrangements to/from Mongolia.
 All trip dates start with the day of arrival to Mongolia and end with the day of departure from Mongolia.
 Please plan your flights to arrive on the first day of the trip and depart on the last day.

 It is very common for fishing guests to arrive a day early and/or stay an extra night or two on their return.
-Additional hotel nights can be paid directly to the hotel or added to your MRO/FM invoice.
+Additional hotel nights can be paid directly to the hotel or added to your MRO invoice.

 Please avoid tight departures times.
 There are typically flights that leave late in the evening, just past mid-night.
 We do not recommend booking this flight on the day you plan to arrive back to UB from the river.
 This can make for complications if an unexpected delay should occur.
 It's better to enjoy the entire night in UB and catch a flight the next day.